Nearly 75% improve their mental health by talking to a therapist

 The final step in choosing the right counsellor is to do a comfort check.

 Initially, sharing your deepest fears and secrets with someone you have just met can seem scary.
-Know that the fear and hesitation of starting therapy are common and experienced worldwide.
+Know that the fear and hesitation of starting affordable therapy are common and experienced worldwide.

 Give yourself some time to adjust to therapy.
 During this time, try to gauge if your counsellor is the right fit for you.